digital-assets-data/slate/source/index.html.md

 ### Age Bands

-The default age bands used by Digital Assets Data are listed below.
+The default age bands used by NYDIG Data are listed below.

 Age Band | Description
 --------- | -------